roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 Pterodactyloids shared more features than just size--they tended to lack teeth, have short tails and elongated hand-bones, and many had extravagant head crests.

 \* There are a few theories on why birds had a competitive advantage over pterosaurs.
-One is their nesting habits: birds can build nests anywhere and out of anything, while pterosaurs likely buried their eggs like modern turtles and alligators, limiting them to nesting sites with appropriate dirt or sand.
+One is their nesting habits: birds, with their hard-shelled eggs and dextrous feet, can build nests anywhere and out of anything, while pterosaurs likely buried their eggs like modern turtles and alligators, limiting them to nesting sites with appropriate dirt or sand.
 The egg-burying habit also forced pterosaur flaplings to be **precocial**, since they had to fend for themselves shortly after birth, while birds could afford to be **altricial**, which requires the parent to spend an extended amount of time caring for the helpless young.
 Being altricial allows more time for learning and development, which leads to a more diverse skill set as an adult.

 #### Archaeopterodactyloidea